la10736/rstest/README.md

 ```

 Note that the names of the values _try_ to convert the input expression in a
-rust valid name to help you to identify what tests fail.
+Rust valid identifier name to help you to find wich tests fail.

 ## More